-Updated 04/2022
+Updated 11/2024

 So what are the benefits of getting a Partita IVA?

 There are different types of Partita IVA, and some allow you to claim purchases to deduct from taxes or purchase certain deals at various electronic stores and others.
-Though this seems to be nowhere near the level of deduction the US allows for.
+However, this seems to be nowhere near the level of deduction the US allows for.

 If you need any help figuring out freelance in Italy, or getting settled into your new life, book a call and let me help you work it out to make the most of your life in Italy.